-The Spain Under-21 international has hailed the Ballon d'Or winner's role in his development and acknowledged that the step up to the first team was not an easy one.
+The Spain Under-21 international has hailed the Ballon d'Or winner's role in his development and admitted that the step up to the first team was not an easy one

 The 21-year-old has enjoyed a fine season so far - scoring eight goals in 30 appearances in all competitions for Madrid - and he has revealed that the two-time Ballon d'Or winner has played a big role in his development.